cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `trial_config`: _protobuf class instance_ - Configuration for the trial.
 The type is specified in file `cogment.yaml` under the section `trial:config_type`.
 Can be `None` if no configuration is provided.
 -   `trial_id_requested`: _str_ - The trial identifier requested for the new trial.
-It must be unique.
+It must be unique among all active trials and a limited set of the latest ended trials (this list of trials can be retrieved with `get_trial_info` or `watch_trial`).
 If provided, the Orchestrator will try to use this trial_id, otherwise, a UUID will be created.

 Return: _str_ - The newly started trial ID.